mikefarah/yq/README.md

 ## Upgrade from V2
 If you've been using v2 and want/need to upgrade, checkout the [upgrade guide](https://mikefarah.gitbook.io/yq/upgrading-from-v2).

+## V4 is in development!
+Beta will soon be released for community feedback!
+V4 will be quite different from V3 (sorry for the migration), however it will be much more similar to ```jq```, use a similar expression syntax and therefore support much more complex functionality!

+For now - new features will be held off from V3 in anticipation of the V4 build.
+Critical fixes / issues will still be released.

 ## Known Issues / Missing Features
 - `yq` attempts to preserve comment positions and whitespace as much as possible, but it does not handle all scenarios (see https://github.com/go-yaml/yaml/tree/v3 for details)